clusterlink-net/clusterlink/CONTRIBUTING.md

 1. At this point your changes are available to be included in the next release of ClusterLink!
-After your first pull request is merged, you will be invited to the Contributors team (TODO create github team) which you may choose to accept (or not).
+After your first pull request is merged, you will be invited to the Contributors team (TODO create Github team) which you may choose to accept (or not).
  Joining the team lets you have issues in GitHub assigned to you.

 ### Follow-on PR